cyberpath-HQ/.github/profile/README.md

 **Making cybersecurity accessible to everyone.**

-CyberPath HQ is a community-driven organization dedicated to democratizing cybersecurity education, secure development practices, and professional growth.
+CyberPath is a community-driven organization dedicated to democratizing cybersecurity education, secure development practices, and professional growth.
 We believe that cybersecurity expertise should be within reach for students, professionals, and organizations of all sizes.

 ## 🎯 Our Mission